TimothyK/Satori/Readme.md

-# ColabTime
+# Satori

-It's Collaboration Time!
-This is web applications that:
-- pulls data from multiple systems
+Satori is web application that provides comprehension and understanding to the existing systems you already are using.
+These include issue tracking, project management, time tracking, and other systems.
+Unified dashboards pull information from multiple systems and merging them into a consistent view.

+This is not yet another To Do List, you already have enough of those.
+Satori does not store any data itself.
+It only makes sense of the distributed data you already have.
+It streamlines navigating between those systems.
+Quick actions ensure that data is kept consistent between all systems.

+Supported Systems
 - Bug & backlog tracking: Azure DevOps
 - Source Control: Azure DevOps (git)
 - Support Ticket & Sales tracking: Microsoft Dynamics CRM, Sentry
-  - Time tracking: Kimai, TimeTrack, Scrum - 3 questions
+- Time tracking: Kimai, TimeTrack
 - Email: Outlook
-  - Chat: Slack
+- Chat: Slack, Microsoft Teams
+- Wiki: Confluence
 - Project Management: BaseCamp

-  - Wiki: Confluence
+Features:
-- quick access to the same issue across those multiple systems
+- Quick navigation to the same issue across those multiple systems
+- Quick actions to repair inconsistencies between systems, and keep the issues in all systems progressing.
-- quick mechanisms to stay focused on high priority items
+- Dashboards and reminders to stay focused on high priority items, and not bombard you with the other high priority items you can worry about tomorrow.
+Realistic time management and Work In Progress (WIP) limits.
-- quick actions to repair inconsistencies between systems
+- Daily stand-up boards to answer the 3 questions:  yesterday's accomplishments & impediments, and today's plan.
+- Accurate time tracking.
+Although we don't need big brother tracking us every minute of every day, if we are going to track our time we may as well do it well.

 # Getting Started